SamSpace2497/Docs/Frappe.md

         > bench start

+    Change user directory permissions:

+    This will allow execution permission to the home directory of the user we created in step 1

+        > chmod -R o+rx /home/[newuser]/

     Congratulations, you have installed bench on to your system.
 Now you are ready to deploy any app or build with Frappe Framework.

+12. **Create a New Site:**

+    We will use this as the default site where ERPNext and other apps will be installed.

+        > bench new-site site.localhost

+13. **Install ERPNext and other Apps:**

+    Download the necessary apps for the server

+    Download the payments apps .
+This app is required during ERPNext installation

+        > bench get-app payments

+    Download & Install the main ERPNext app :

+        > bench get-app --branch version-15 erpnext

+        > bench --site site.localhost install-app erpnext

+14. SETUP PRODUCTION SERVER:

+    Enable scheduler service:

+        > bench --site site.localhost enable-scheduler

+    Disable maintenance mode:

+        > bench --site site.localhost set-maintenance-mode off

+    Setup production config:

+        > sudo bench setup production [user]

+    Setup NGINX web server:

+        > bench setup nginx

+    Final server setup:

+        > sudo supervisorctl restart all

+        > sudo bench setup production [user]

+    When prompted to save new/existing config files, hit “Y”

+    You can now go to your server [IP-address]:80 and you will have a fresh new installation of ERPNext ready to be configured!

+15. Test your Server:

+    Open a browser and go to `http://your_server_ip` or `http://your_domain`.
+You should see the login screen of ERPNext.
+Use the credentials

+    Open a browser and go to http://site.localhost (replace "site" with whatever you used in step 14)

 &nbsp;